About WHRO Public Media:

 - Other duties as assigned.

-- Must have Associate Degree in Electronics or equivalent academic and experience.
+- B.A. in relevant field or equivalent experience.

-- Four to six years’ experience in related field.
+- Two to three years’ experience in related field.

 - Moving self in different positions to accomplish tasks in various environments including tight and confined spaces.

 - Remaining in a stationary position, often standing or sitting for prolonged periods.

 - Moving about to accomplish tasks or moving from one worksite to another.